AnhyDev/AnhyExtension/README.md

   - Returns all languages set for the player, formatted as a comma-separated string.

 These placeholders can be used in any text that supports PlaceholderAPI, enabling dynamic display of player information on your server.
 Utilizing these placeholders facilitates easy integration of detailed player information into Minecraft through other plugins or chat systems.

+#### Dynamic Language Placeholders (Requires AnhyLingo Plugin)

+- `%anhy_@language_key%`
+  - The prefix `%anhy_@` is used for dynamic language placeholders.
+Following the prefix is the language key, whose translation is stored in the AnhyLingo plugin folder located at `plugins/AnhyLingo/system/мовні-файли` on the server.
+This placeholder dynamically determines the player's chosen language and returns the translation for the specified key in the player's language.

+---